-Keira smiled down at him as if he were a stubborn two-year old.
+Keira smiled down at him as if he were a stubborn toddler.
 "Jak, it was cute when you were seven.
 Now it's just pathetic.
 Get off the zoomer."

 "Hey!"
 Daxter shouted, demanding immediate attention from his stance on the hot road.
 "Are you two about done here?
-If you hadn't noticed, it's hotter than all three Charlie's Angels in direct sunlight, and I would prefer not to melt."
+If you hadn't noticed, it's hotter than all hell in direct sunlight, and I would prefer not to melt."

-Daxter climbed up on Jak's shoulder; ready to leave the seaside road for the Naughty Ottsel (Daxter's newly acquired bar) nearby.
-Jak threw a last longing glance at his zoomer, then turned and began to make his way east on the road.
+Daxter climbed up on Jak's shoulder; ready to leave the seaside road for the Naughty Ottsel nearby.
+Jak threw one last longing glance at his zoomer, then turned and began to make his way east on the road.
 Keira removed the keys from the parked vehicle, pocketed them deftly, and followed Jak.

 "So… When do you plan to open the Ottsel to the public, Dax?"
 Keira inquired conversationally as they continued on their way.